 July 2016 is when the free Windows 10 upgrade offer expired, but if you are willing to use the Media Creation Tool or the Upgrade Assistant, you can still end up with Windows 10 for free.
 The reason being is that Microsoft is more than happy to still offer free upgrades because they want as many people using Windows 10 as possible and more importantly no longer using the older versions of Windows that people are taking so long to discontinue.

-You’ll need to click on the “Accept” button in the bottom right corner to get past the terms and conditions to get things underway.
+5. You’ll need to click on the Accept button in the bottom right corner to get past the terms and conditions to get things underway.

-The Media Creation Tool gives you the chance of upgrading the computer to Windows 10 directly or creating installation media, so you have the Windows 10 waiting on a flash drive, DVD or ISO file.
-To get the ISO file, make sure you select the bottom option.
-Click on the “Next” button to continue.
+6. The Media Creation Tool gives you the chance of upgrading the computer to Windows 10 directly or creating installation media, so you have the Windows 10 waiting on a flash drive, DVD or ISO file.
+To get the ISO file, make sure you select the Create installation media (USB flash drive, DVD, or ISO file) for another PC option.
+Click on the Next button to continue.

-You now have to choose what type of media you want to use.
-If you are still wanting the ISO file, then select it from this page.
+9. You now have to choose what type of media you want to use.
+If you are still wanting the ISO file, then select ISO file from this page.
 It’s the bottom of the two options.
-Click on the “Next” button after you have made the ISO selection.
+Click on the Next button after you have made the ISO selection.

 You’ll now have to choose a location on the computer for the ISO file, and then it downloads.
 The download can take quite a while depending on what your download speed is like at home.

 Method Two: How to Download Windows 10 ISO File Using Windows 10 Update Assistant